What is HPV?

 HPV is a group of more than 100 viruses that can cause cancer.

 HPV or ‘human papillomavirus’, is a group of more than 100 viruses.
 HPV is common, and most people will become infected with a form of HPV in their lifetime.
-HPV infection is most common in people in their later teens and early 20s.
+HPV infection is most common in people in their late teens and 20s.

 HPV is spread by intimate sexual skin-to-skin contact.
 You can get HPV from sexual contact with another person with the virus.
-Most HPV infections do not need treatment because your body can clear the virus.
-However, in some people, the HPV infection can develop into cancer or genital warts.
+Most HPV infections go away on their own and do not need treatment.
+However, in some people, the HPV infection can persist and cause cancer.
+HPV also causes genital warts.

 How common is cancer caused by HPV in Ireland?